BPowell1999/my-website/content/projects/tlp.md

 ### Laptops

 That brings us lastly to laptops.
 A happy medium between tablets and PCs - some modern laptops can even fold up on themselves and be used a tablet now.
 They are ideal because they balance portability, affordability and availability quite well.
-Besides, I had to pick something or I'd have no business :laugh:
+Besides, I had to pick something or I'd have no business :laughing:

 # Concessions